hettlage/hello-world-api/README.md

 CERT | Path to the SSL certificate |
 KEY | Path to the SSL key file |

-A HTTPS server is launched only if both the `CERT` and `KEY` variable are set.
+An HTTPS server is launched only if both the `CERT` and `KEY` variable are set.

 The server provides a single route, `/hello`, which sends back a message as a JSON object.
-Thne message includes the request payload.
+The message includes the request payload.

 ## Examples